VIAUAD02/laborok/docs/english/02-android-ui/index.md

 Let's paste this into the `MainActivity` `onCreate()` function in the appropriate place, then test the application!

-### Extra task - NavGraph-Splash
+### Extra task - Navigation-Splash

-Previously, we solved this screen using the [Splash Screen API](https://developer.android.com/develop/ui/views/launch/splash-screen), but there are several options, of which we will now look at one using NavGraph.
+Previously, we solved this screen using the [Splash Screen API](https://developer.android.com/develop/ui/views/launch/splash-screen), but there are several options, of which we will now look at one using navigation.

 This screen is essentially the same screen as the others.
 Here, first, let's create a new *Kotlin File* inside the `screen` package, then name it `SplashScreen`, and write the following code in it: